TheGreyGhost/MinecraftByExample/README.md

   - [MBE60][60] - send network messages between client and server

 ### Capabilities
-  - X [MBE65][65] - define new Capabilities and attach them to vanilla objects
+  - [MBE65][65] - define new Capabilities and attach them to vanilla objects

 ### Testing tools
   - [MBE75][75] - a tool to help you automate testing of your classes in-game.